AndrSator/SteamCMD-GUI/README.md

 SteamCMD-GUI
 ============
-SteamCMD Gui allows the user to use SteamCMD on Windows without command lines and/or batch files.
+SteamCMD GUI allows the user to use SteamCMD on Windows without command lines and/or batch files.
 Also, can be used to run servers with parameters (srcds.exe).

 License
 ============